Palestine and Israel

 - Sabeel is an ecumenical grassroots liberation movement among Palestinian Christians, which was conceived in 1989

 - It strives to develop a spirituality based on justice, peace, nonviolence, liberation and reconciliation for the different national and faith communities

 - Sabeel also works to promote a more accurate international awareness regarding the identity, presence, and witness of Palestinian Christians

-- Three Mission Partners are currently supported in Israel and Palestine
+- Two Mission Partners are currently supported in Israel and Palestine

 - Kairos Palestine

 - Joint Advocacy Initiative